tuist/tuist/docs/docs/guides/develop/test/smart-runner.md

 # Smart test runner

-> [!IMPORTANT] REQUIRES AN ACCOUNT
+> [!IMPORTANT] REQUIRES SERVER
-> You need to be authenticated and have and [a project set up](/guides/quick-start/gather-insights) to use the smart test runner across environments.
+> This feature requires integrating your project with the [Tuist Server](/server/introduction/why-a-server).

 As your project grows, so does the amount of your tests.
 For a long time, running all tests on every PR or push to `main` takes tens of seconds.
 But this solution does not scale to thousands of tests your team might have.